 The Trinidad and Tobago Association of Georgia, Inc (TnTGA) is a non-profit organization, operating in the State of Georgia.
 The organization was incorporated in November 2003 and earned the non-profit status in January 2011.
 Trinidad and Tobago Association of Georgia, Inc. is committed to promoting the diverse culture of Trinidad and Tobago while assisting the youth in achieving their higher educational goals through scholarships.
 The scholarships are awarded every August at the Annual Independence/Scholarship award event that commemorates the Independence of Trinidad and Tobago.
-Over the past four (2014 - 2018) years, the organization has awarded about $8,000 in scholarships to High School seniors and College-bound students.
-The organization had 6 presidents since its inception.
-They are as follows: Wayne Alonzo, Founder/First President, Douglas Barzey, Allan Nottingham, Tabitha Forde, (1st female president) Alan Simpson, and presently Joyce Thompson.
+In the past, the organization has awarded scholarships to High School seniors and College-bound students.
+The presidents since the inception of the organization are as follows: Wayne Alonzo, Founder/First President, Douglas Barzey, Allan Nottingham, Tabitha Forde, (1st female president) Alan Simpson, Joyce Thompson and currently, Hazel Mitchell.

 To transform and inspire dreams and aspirations through

 Trinidad and Tobago Association of Georgia is a community service organization dedicated to the advancement and general wellbeing of the greater community of Georgia and the Republic of Trinidad and Tobago.